alexch/codelikethis/public/lessons/www/flexbox_layout.md

  * Arrangement (order) of elements
  * Space distribution between elements

- ## Notes to Remember
+# Notes to Remember

  * Flexbox is one-dimensional.
 It can arrange items either in a row, or a column.
- * Flexbox can be extremely useful for laying out elements such as navigations, headers, images galleries, and more.
+ * Flexbox can be extremely useful for laying out elements such as navigation bars, headers, image galleries, etc.

 # The Flex Container

  Flexbox works by applying CSS properties to both the container, and the children inside the container.

  * First: add the CSS property `display:flex;` to the container of the items you intend to arrange.
  * Remember, flexbox is one dimensional. `display:flex` arranges your items in a row.
 This can be changed with `flex-direction: column`